-- Promote available housing rehabilitation resources on the City's website and at public counters. - Seek funding for targeted assistance for property owners and landlords of rental properties throughout Selma. - Conduct targeted outreach to inform property owners of rehabilitation assistance in neighborhoods with older housing units, such as the Whiston Street neighborhood, as well as to owners of older housing units, which are scattered throughout the city. - Advertise HARP specifically to persons with disabilities who may need home accessibility modifications by partnering with the Central Valley Regional Center (see also Program 8: Affordable Housing Incentives).

-- Refer interested households to County program. - Target promotion through the City's community webpage and in areas of need to assist in reducing displacement risk for residents by improving living conditions and enabling them to stay in their home and community.
+- Promote available housing rehabilitation resources on the City's website and at public counters. - Seek funding for targeted assistance for property owners and landlords of rental properties throughout Selma. - Conduct targeted outreach to inform property owners of rehabilitation assistance in neighborhoods with older housing units, such as the Whiston Street neighborhood, as well as to owners of older housing units, which are scattered throughout the city. - Advertise HARP specifically to persons with disabilities who may need home accessibility modifications by partnering with the Central Valley Regional Center (see also Program 8: Affordable Housing Incentives). - Refer interested households to County program. - Target promotion through the City's community webpage and in areas of need to assist in reducing displacement risk for residents by improving living conditions and enabling them to stay in their home and community. - Provide information regarding home rehabilitation programs in English and Spanish to residents to encourage place-based revitalization.

 Financing: CDBG and HOME funds Time Frame: Update materials every other year, or as new information is provided by the County, and send out targeted promotion annually.
-Implementation Responsibility: Fresno County Public Works and Planning Department, Community Development Division, and City of Selma Responsioney. · · Quantified Objective: Connect at least 20 lower-income households with rehabilitation resources during the planning period.
-Facilitate rehabilitation of five housing units, three of these in areas of concentrated poverty or areas with older housing stock, such as the Whiston Street neighborhood, to facilitate place-based revitalization.
-Relevant Policies: Policy 3.2, Policy 4.1
+Implementation Responsibility: Fresno County Public Works and Planning Department, Community Development Division, and City of Selma Quantified Objective: Connect at least 20 lower-income households with rehabilitation resources during the planning period.
+Facilitate rehabilitation of five housing units, three of these in areas of concentrated poverty or areas with older housing stock, such revita Whiston Street neighborhood, to facilitate place-based Relevant Policies: Policy 3.2, Policy 4.1